LittleYenMin/deeplearning-with-python-notes/Chapter3/3-4 IMDB comment/Readme.md

 According to this, you will know the training only fit for the train data (overfitting). not for another situation.
 ![](readme/overfitting-train.jpg)

-So, someone (the writer XD) according to the picture found the best period (between 3 ~ 5) to get higher accuracy.
+So, someone (the writer XD) according to the picture found the best period (between 3 ~ 5) to get higher accuracy in training and validation.
 ![](readme/best-train-block.jpg)

 Evaluate result (epoch 20)